kheradmand/PPACS/README.md

 this system preserves the privacy of users both in basic web services and in automatically composited ones.
 Also, if needed, the system automatically initiates a negotiation process with the user about its privacy.

+### How to run

+The prototype system has been implemented in form a website using the [Django Framework](https://www.djangoproject.com/).
+You can refer yo Django's website in order to learn how to run it.